Franklin & Bash

-Franklin & Bash is an American comedy-drama television series created by Kevin Falls and Bill Chais.
+Franklin & Bash is an American legal comedy drama television series created by Kevin Falls and Bill Chais.
 The series starred Breckin Meyer and Mark-Paul Gosselaar as unconventional lawyers and longtime friends.
 A Turner Broadcasting executive referred to the series as a "funny legal procedural", whereas in the United Kingdom it was referred to as "Ally McBeal with Balls" when advertised for its forthcoming debut on E4.

 The series was broadcast in the United States on cable channel TNT.
 It premiered on June 1, 2011.
 The second season aired June 5, 2012, and the third on June 19, 2013.
 The show was renewed for a fourth season on October 17, 2013, which premiered August 13, 2014.
-On November 11, 2014, TNT canceled Franklin & Bash after four seasons.
+On November 11, 2014, TNT canceled the series after four seasons.

+On August 20, 2025, it was announced that starting on September 1, the series would be streaming on Netflix.